 I hate leaving Wales, especially in the sunshine—with no wind.
 It hardly seems fair that the weather waits for us to leave to decide to turn beautiful.
 And I believe Michael is finally getting used to the tiny roads; the cursing has all but stopped.
 If anybody asks, I would say, “Go to Wales.
 Throw […]

 The car park pay and display machine below Pembroke Castle is not working.
-We check the windshields of other vehicles, some have tickets, some have notes speaking to their inability to pay due to broken machines.
-Michael consults with another puzzled (English) tourist as how to proceed—not worry about it and risk a £60 fine, […]
+We check the windshields of other vehicles, some have tickets, some have notes speaking of their inability to pay due to broken machines.
+Michael consults with another puzzled (English) tourist as how to proceed.
+Do they not worry about it and risk […]

-Inside the Castle Walls Standing in the middle of Picton Castle, what I want to do is take photos, but we are the only Americans in the group and the proper English tourists keep their hands at their sides, or in their pockets—no camera in sight—so I don’t have the courage to ask if photography is allowed.
-My pensiveness must show, because our guide approaches me […]
+Inside the Castle Walls Standing in the middle of Picton Castle, what I want to do is take photos, but we are the only Americans in the group and the proper English tourists keep their hands at their sides, or in their pockets—no camera in sight.
+I don’t have the courage to ask if photography […]

 The Puffin Shuttle races along roads toward Saint David’s that in our trusty little Hertz car we barely crawl down.
 The shuttle is bigger, taller, wider than our rental.
 Where is the driver’s fear?
 Michael doesn’t seem to care, delighted to be a passenger having the ability to look around and enjoy the scenery.
-I wonder if he realizes that buses have accidents too. […]
+I […]

-I peer out our tiny bedroom window to the unwelcome sight of leaden gray skies; not the beautiful blue I was hoping for on our first day in Saint Brides.
+I peer out our tiny bedroom window to the unwelcome sight of leaden gray skies.
+This is not quite the beautiful blue I was hoping for on our first day in Saint Brides.
 It looks like our coastal walk will be a bit of a cold, foggy affair.
-After a dose of the BBC and coffee I return upstairs and survey what is hanging in my closet.
-My clothing choices aren’t vast but I pick out the warmest of what […]
+After a dose of the BBC and […]

-King Edward I – Caernarfon Castle Not being able to fit the castle into our plans during yesterday’s adventure, this morning we detour from our planned route to touch a sliver of the history inside the stalwart, massive walls of Caernarfon.
-And like most of our adventures it takes three times in, around, and through the city to figure out how to get […]
+King Edward I – Caernarfon Castle Not being able to fit Caernarfon Castle into yesterday’s adventure, today we detour from our planned route to touch a sliver of history inside the stalwart, massive walls.
+Like most of our adventures it takes three times in, around, and through the city to figure out how to get […]

 Artist - Traveller - Foodie - Avid Hostess - Picnicker - Amateur Chef